paulrigor/terraform-provider-aws/website/docs/d/route53_zone.html.markdown

 ## Example Usage

-The following example shows how to get a Hosted Zone from it's name and from this data how to create a Record Set.
+The following example shows how to get a Hosted Zone from its name and from this data how to create a Record Set.

 ```hcl